MikeHopley/ftl-ships-strategy/index.md

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
 [Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you’ll need to run relays, and the timing is very tight.

 Leave one Mantis in piloting (to start the FTL charging immediately), and put the other in sensors.
-This delays boarding by about 2 seconds, but in some trickier situations sensor information can stop you sending crew on a suicide mission.
+This delays boarding by under 2 seconds, but occasionally stops you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 You only have one spare system slot, so get cloaking or hacking.
 Probably hacking, which allows you to kill the Flagship crew easily.

 Sector 1 distress beacons are worth visiting.
 Even without blue options, distress beacons can give crew, and are safer on average.
 The Boarding Drone has a low-scrap blue option.

 You also have good blue options from the teleporter and Defence Drone, but they apply to [the same event](https://ftl.fandom.com/wiki/Small_Asteroid_Belt_Distress_Beacon).
 The drone is typically better, but risks system damage with a fire; and the teleporter gives a 50% chance of crew.
-Therefore choose teleporter unless you already got some non-Mantis crew.
+Therefore choose teleporter unless maybe you already got some non-Mantis crew.

 ## Mantis C

-Shields-3, shields-4, then look for weapons.
-Finding weapons is not urgent, as the Stun Bomb lets you beat any enemy in the game&thinsp;&mdash;&thinsp;[including the Flagship](https://www.youtube.com/watch?v=n4di0ohYcOs&t=9m55s)!
+Rush shields, then look for weapons.
+Finding weapons is not urgent though, as the Stun Bomb lets you beat any enemy in the game&thinsp;&mdash;&thinsp;[including the Flagship](https://www.youtube.com/watch?v=n4di0ohYcOs&t=9m55s)!
 If you’re still low on crew in the mid-game, buy some.

-Mantis Pheromones is nice early on, but less relevant once your teleporter is full.
-Fine to keep or sell.
+Hit early stores to fund your shield upgrades.
+Selling Lockdown Bomb and Mantis Pheromones gives you 47 scrap.

 Although keeping both bombs does extend your tactical options, they mostly overlap in function.
-Either bomb is sufficient for boarding support, so it’s fine to sell one early.
-The Stun Bomb is more tactically useful, and it also lets you break Zoltan shields.
-You’ll probably sell both bombs eventually, as you transition to more powerful weapons.
+Either bomb is sufficient for boarding support.
+The Stun Bomb is more tactically useful, and also lets you break Zoltan shields.

-It may be worth visiting an early store just to sell Mantis Pheromones and the Lockdown Bomb.
-This gets you 47 scrap, nearly enough for shields-4.

 Start the Mantis in the teleporter.
 Walk the Engi pilot to sensors during the FTL jump (force them to go the bottom route), and the Lanius from weapons to the teleporter (so the teleporter stays oxygenated).
 This gives you sensor information, and lets you board as fast as possible with either two or three crew.